College of Education and Human Performance

 Standard Certificates for Early Childhood-Grade 6 and Grades 4-8

-Texas A&M University-Kingsville offers the Bachelor of Science degree in Interdisciplinary Studies for the following specializations and delivery systems:
+Texas A&M University-Kingsville offers the Bachelor of Science degree in Education for the following specializations and delivery systems:

 - Early Childhood-Grade 6